TheRealDjmr/BG3ImprovedUI/README.md

 </p>

 - Unlocks edit appearance option for all Origin characters in Character Creation.
-- Keyboard-only tweaks: Switched "Show Item Labels" (highlighting all interactables, default left ALT key) from a toggle to a press.
+- OPTIONAL Keyboard-only tweaks: Switched "Expand Tooltip" (highlighting all interactables, default left ALT key) from a toggle to a press.
 This gets disabled by pressing the key again, or switching to a different UI screen, such as the map or pause screen.
 (Credit: Violet-Vibes)
-- Keyboard-only tweaks: Hides the bottom-left buttons when in dialogue with companions and NPCs where Attack/Trade are not relevant.
+- OPTIONAL Keyboard-only tweaks: Hides the bottom-left buttons when in dialogue with companions and NPCs where Attack/Trade are not relevant.
 Can still be accessed by placing your mouse in the bottom-left area.
 This cleans up the UI when experiencing intimate scenes.
 (Credit: Wesslan)

 #### Modder Features
-- Supports modded class icons, with a generic icon given to mods without a provided icon
-- Supports modded action resources to appear in the action resource bar (instead of a red star placeholder)
 - Character Creation Layout tweaks: Removes head scroll limit (Credit: Alana)
 - Character Creation Layout tweaks: Removes appearance tab restrictions allowing for modded slot use (ex: Origin Hairstyles, Humans with tails)
+- Character Creation Layout tweaks: Changes Dragonborn Sorcerer Draconic Ancestry to allow for additional scale types.
 - Character Creation Layout tweaks: Allows for Feat selection once unlocked by another mod.
 Tip - "Allowimprovement" doesn't work on its own.
+- OPTIONAL Supports modded class icons, with a generic icon given to mods without a provided icon
+- OPTIONAL Supports modded action resources to appear in the action resource bar (instead of a red star placeholder)

 #### Installing
 EITHER: Use Candor/BG3 Mod Manager/Nexus to install, this would require [Patch3fixer](https://www.nexusmods.com/baldursgate3/mods/550) or a mod that includes it to work correctly.